frzyc/genshin-optimizer/libs/gi/formula/doc/tag_arch.md

 The current computation, called query, is identified by `qt: q:`.
 It is always set when performing a `read` operation, and valid query combinations are specified in `data/util/tag.ts`.
 All queries assume a certain `et: sheet:` and `accu` upon read, which is specified by `Desc` and enforced via `convert` (both declared in `tag.ts`).
-As an example, to calculate the current character's skill talent level, use `read({ et:self qt:char q:skill sheet:agg }, 'sum')` or simply `self.char.skill`.
+As an example, to calculate the current character's skill talent level, use `read({ et:self qt:char q:skill sheet:agg }, 'sum')` or simply `own.char.skill`.
 For more details on `et:` and `sheet:` see below.

 We split query identifier into `qt:` and `q:` to simplify formula specifications.